JuliaDiffusionBayes/ObservationSchemes.jl/docs/src/manual/multiple_observations.md

     To define diffusion laws you may use [DiffusionDefinition.jl](https://github.com/mmider/DiffusionDefinition.jl).
 To define conditioned diffusion laws you may use [GuidedProposals.jl](https://github.com/mmider/GuidedProposals.jl).

 !!! warning
-    There must exist an implementation of a function `parameter_names(::typeof(P))` if one wants to use functions and structs presented below.
+    There must exist an implementation of a function `var_parameter_names(::typeof(P))` if one wants to use functions and structs presented below.

 `obs` is assumed to be a vector of observations, with each element being of the type inheriting from `Observation{D,T}`. `x0_prior` is assumed